Animals extinct in the wild

 Tequila splitfin (Zoogoneticus tequila)

-The Tequila splitfin, only discovered in 1990, has been considered extinct in the wild since 2003, mainly due to habitat loss, water pollution and invasive species such as guppies and platys.
-Prior to this decline, it had been successfully bred in human care, particularly at Chester Zoo.
-In 2014, reintroduction attempts began, with 40 males and 40 females being kept in artificial ponds.
+The Tequila splitfin, discovered only in 1990, has been considered extinct in the wild since 2003, mainly because of habitat loss, water pollution, and invasive species such as guppies and platies.
+Before this decline, it had been bred successfully in human care, especially at Chester Zoo.
+Reintroduction attempts began in 2014, in which 40 males and 40 females were kept in artificial ponds.
 By 2021, the population had grown to around 10,000 individuals, 1,500 of which were released into the Río Teuchitlán in Mexico.
-The IUCN downgraded the species from “critically endangered” to “endangered” in 2018, but the population remains vulnerable to threats that could jeopardize its survival.
+In 2018, the IUCN downlisted the species from “critically endangered” to “endangered”, yet the population remains vulnerable to threats that could jeopardize its survival.

 (Photo: © Cedricguppy – Loury Cédric, CC BY-SA 4.0, via Wikimedia Commons)

-Some species that are extinct in the wild are not uncommon, such as the species of the plant genus Brugmansia (angel’s trumpet), which has been cultivated worldwide, but no longer occurs in the wild.
-The red-tailed black shark (Epalzeorhynchos bicolor) is also a popular ornamental fish and can be found in countless aquariums worldwide, although it was long considered extinct in the wild in its original home, Thailand.
-According to more recent information, some specimens of the species are said to live again in the Chao Phraya River.
+Some species that are extinct in the wild are not actually rare, such as the species of the plant genus Brugmansia (angel’s trumpet), which have been cultivated worldwide but no longer occur in the wild.
+The red-tailed black shark (Epalzeorhynchos bicolor) is also a popular ornamental fish found in countless aquariums around the world, even though it was long considered extinct in nature in its original homeland, Thailand.
+According to more recent information, some specimens of the species are once again living in the Chao Phraya River.

 About the author: Doreen Fräßdorf